 a.
 Output/Code 60% If you know that your program has problems, you should let the GTA know what parts are functional.
 Test cases that demonstrate the limited functionality are useful. b.
-Internal Comments 6% Beginning of file including main() should identify the assignment and who you are, along with giving a high-level description.Each function: identify each argument, describe processing, and each return.
-You may reference notes and text.Excess line-by-line comments are not needed, but the processing for each iteration of a (significant) loop should be explained. c.
+Internal Comments 6% Beginning of file including main() should identify the assignment and who you are, along with giving a high-level description.
+Each function: identify each argument, describe processing, and each return.
+You may reference notes and text.
+Excess line-by-line comments are not needed, but the processing for each iteration of a (significant) loop should be explained. c.
 Modularity 6% Functions are used appropriately. main() is kept simple. d.
 Structure 6% Code is not unnecessarily complicated or long.
-It is often better to rewrite code rather than patching several times.
+It is often better to rewrite code rather than patching several times. e.
+Names 6% Should indicate the purpose of the function, variable/field, or type Cute or misleading names will be penalized.

-e.
-Names 6% Should indicate the purpose of the function, variable/field, or type.
-Cute or misleading names will be penalized. f.
+- f.
 Spacing 6% Indenting, blank lines, placement of {}.
-Be consistent. g.
+Be consistent. - g.
 Generality 10% Program is not unnecessarily limited.

-All programs must be written in \underline{C} to compile and execute on omega.uta.edu.
-Details for program submission will be included with each assignment.
+All programs must be written in standard \underline{C} to compile and execute on omega.uta.edu.
+Execution on other platforms (e.g. Visual Studio) does not assure compliance.